-GB curlers keep up semi-final push
+GB curlers keep up semi hopes in thriller

 From there it was an uphill task for the Australian pair, who had lost all four of their previous matches, but they hit back strongly.

-Using their powerplay - where the starting stones are moved wide rather than down the centre - to open the match, Gill and Dean Hewitt scored five in the next two ends to incredibly draw level.
+Using their powerplay - where the starting stones are moved wide rather than down the centre - to open the match, Gill and Dean Hewitt scored five in the next two ends to dramatically draw level.

 Britain again looked set for victory when Dodds drew into the house to establish a two-point lead, with just one end to play.